brianhyun/stream/README.md

 ## Acknowledgements

-- Thanks to Mapbox and Yelp for providing their APIs.
-All restaurant images are from the Yelp API.
+- Thanks to ngrok and Twilio for providing their APIs.
-- Hat tip to the developers of React, Express.js, and other open-source libraries used in this project.
+- Hat tip to the developers of React, Koa.js, SQLite and other open-source libraries used in this project.